akridge/Valheim-Free-Game-Server-Setup-Using-Oracle-Cloud/README.md

 ___
 ## OR Method 2: Install CubeCoders Application Management Panel(AMP)
 ![valheim_oracle](docs/AMP.png)
-More info at the link:
+More info at these links.
 - https://cubecoders.com/AMP
 - https://cubecoders.com/AMPInstall
 -- note its paid server administration software.
 But its fairly inexpensive and feature rich.